unruggable-labs/ENSIPs/ENSIPS/ensip-TBD-4.md

 # Motivation

 The `contenthash` field has become the standard for using ENS names for decentralized websites and dapps.
 With ENSIP-10 and CCIP-Read (EIP-3668), resolving ENS records from L2s and offchain is now possible, reducing the cost of using the `contenthash` field.
 This makes adopting the [data URL](https://datatracker.ietf.org/doc/html/rfc2397) standard feasible, allowing content like webapps, images, and videos to be stored onchain or offchain.
 While ENS names are traditionally linked with decentralization, CCIP-Read has increased their flexibility, enabling use cases like centralized offchain names.
-Data URLs are useful for resolving static content, however, it is not possible to use data URLs for resolving multipage applications.
-This ENSIP introduces a new primitive web format, Verified Web Archive (VWA), specicaly design to allow for multipage web applications to stored onchain and resolved using a ENS name.
+Data URLs are useful for resolving static content; however, it is not possible to use data URLs for resolving multipage applications.
+This ENSIP introduces a new primitive web format, Verified Web Archive (VWA), specifically designed to allow for multipage web applications to be stored onchain and resolved using an ENS name.

 # Specification